1. Published under an Open Access Creative Commons Licence

 Permissions Request

-Most of papers published in Volume 20 Issue 1–Volume36 Issue 2(S2) (from 2006 to 31 May 2022) are copyright JBRHA, and the author(s) retains copyright to individual articles.
-Manuscripts which submitted before 1 June 2022 and accepted after peer review will be published in JBRHA and also are copyright JBRHA.
+Most of papers published in Volume 20 Issue 1–Volume36 Issue 2(S2) (from 2006 to 31 May 2022) are copyrighted by JBRHA, and the author(s) retains copyright to individual articles.
+Manuscripts which submitted before 1 June 2022 and accepted after peer review are published in JBRHA and also are copyrighted by JBRHA.

 JBRHA grants any third party the right to use most articles freely, as long as its integrity is maintained and its original author, citation details and journal are identified.
-In general, reusing or reproducing substantial portions of JBRHA’ content does not requires permission.
-This includes use of text, figures, tables, multimedia content, and any other material published by JBRHA.
-In some instances, however, some material may require permission for reuse.
-To seek permission, please review the information below.
+In general, reusing or reproducing substantial portions of JBRHA’s content does not require permission.

 Process for Requesting Permission